sporkd/compass-h5bp/README.md

 Usage
 =========================

-Inside your SCSS or SASS file, you first need to import the `h5bp` compass library before you can use any of the mixins:
+Inside your Scss (or Sass) file, you first need to import the `h5bp` compass library before you can use any of the mixins:

     @import "h5bp";